 I have also experienced next generation family executives fully accepting their past and fully living out their own future.
 This includes growing, innovating, selling, acquiring and designing the future they want.
 I encourage you to think about your best future and begin designing it today.

 “Show me again, the power of the darkness… and I will let nothing stand in our way.
 Show me, Grandfather, and I will finish, what you started.” – Kylo Ren in Episode VII: The Force Awakens

-You’ve witnessed your mom or dad’s leadership style but find out who you are.
+You have witnessed your mom or dad’s leadership style, but find out who you are.
 Although many of your God-given tendencies and abilities come from your parents, ultimately, your actions, style and approach should be yours.
 Own it.
-As the leader you’re called to lead to the best of your abilities not the best of others abilities.
+As the leader you are called to lead to the best of your abilities not the best of others abilities.

 “Fear is the path of the dark side.
 Fear leads to anger; anger leads to hate; hate leads to suffering.
 I sense much fear in you.” – Yoda in Episode I: The Phantom Menace

 We love working with leaders, family and non-family, who are having difficulty breaking out of what they perceive is the family’s expectations – said and unsaid.
 We enjoy helping executives define what is holding them back and what will allow them to find freedom for the future.
 It may be time to break through this barrier and take control of your leadership.
 Together let’s define what and how you see the future.
 Let’s recognize the strengths, fears, gifts, weaknesses and team (your internal and external allies) to build the best future state.
 Your legacy.